How much longer do we wear masks? Expert gives assessment – the end could come sooner than expected

 Nevertheless, under certain circumstances, Aßmann hopes that things can go quickly: “If all vaccine manufacturers deliver at least approximately their delivery quantities as announced, all doses kept in stock are vaccinated and family and company doctors are even more involved in the vaccination campaign, we can Be where the US is at the beginning of June at the latest Because at the moment the vaccination rate for the first vaccination is almost 25 percent. “

 For indoor spaces, however, according to the physician’s calculations, we would need herd immunity, i.e. 70 percent vaccinated.
 That could take a few more months.
 So it is likely that our masks will never stay at home for the rest of the year either.
-Apart from that, Aßmann advises to use the mask from time to time even after the pandemic – Corona has finally shown how extremely successful this protective measure was.
+Apart from that, Assmann advises from time to time even after the pandemic to use the mask – Corona finally showed how extremely successful this protective measure was.
 For example, if you have a cold, you can protect other people from being infected. *Merkur.de is an offer from IPPEN.MEDIA

 #longer #wear #masks #Expert #assessment #sooner #expected